patconnole/openc2-oif-orchestrator/docs/WALKTHROUGH.md

 > **Note from Dave:** IMO for this walkthrough, which by
 > definition supposed to be basic, we should remove the
+> material from the line above to the one further down about
-> material below about Docker options and image building.
-I
+> Docker options and image building.
+I think those things go
-> think those things go beyond "basic walkthrough".
-I've
+> beyond "basic walkthrough".
+I've left it untouched for now
-> left it untouched for now and am jumping ahead to describe
+> and am jumping ahead to describe first time operation of
-> first time operation of the Orchestrator.
+> the Orchestrator.

 ### Docker Options
 - Options